How to Trace (and Report) a Spammy Email

 With the possible exception of the "From" and "To" lines, ordinary mortals struggle to make sense out of email headers like this snippet.
 Geeks who run email servers or those who hunt down spammers for fun may get eyestrain looking at raw headers, too.
 But there are many online tools that parse email headers to make them more legible by humans.

 The MxToolBox Email Header Analyzer is a free online tool provided by MX Tools, Inc., a Texas-based firm that primarily serves network administrators and ISPs.
-Anyone can use the Analyzer, however; just paste a block of header information into the tool’s form and click the “Analyze Header” button.
+You don't need to be a Certified Network Professional to use the Analyzer, though.
+Just copy and paste a block of header information into the tool’s form and click the “Analyze Header” button.

 The results include a bar graph, indicating any delays in the hops that the message took to reach you.
 It will also show you if any of the mail servers that relayed the message are on a spam blacklist.
 If the sender's server is on a blacklist, that's a big red flag that the message may be suspicious, malicious, fictitious, or pernicious.